FZambia/centrifuge/docs/content/overview.rst

 Mail me or create Github issue so we can make Centrifuge better in next releases.

 Finally let's talk about structure database.
-In Centrifuge you can create projects and categories in projects.
+In Centrifuge you can create projects and namespaces in projects.
 This information must be stored somewhere and shared between all running instances.
 To achieve this SQLite or MongoDB or PostgreSQL can be used.
 If all your instances running on the same machine any of them can be used.
 But if you deploy Centrifuge on several machines it is impossible to use SQLite database.